Machine Learning API: Getting Started¶

 Recommended System on Modules (SoMs)¶

-To achieve the best possible performance on ML applications, it is recommended to use the System on Modules powered by the i.MX8M Plus processor from NXP.
+To achieve the best possible performance on ML applications, it is recommended to use the System on Modules powered by the i.MX 8M Plus or i.MX 93 processors from NXP.
 Check the SoMs below:

 The pyvar package is not tied to the NPU only, so you can use any other SoM from the i.MX8 family with the ML API.
 What changes is that the inference process runs on the GPU/CPU instead of the NPU, and this may probably result on a higher inference time due to more complex calculations.